pulumi/terraform-provider-aws/website/docs/r/launch_template.html.markdown

 The following arguments are supported:

 * `name` - The name of the launch template.
-If you leave this blank, Terraform will auto-generate a unique name.
+If you leave this blank, this provider will auto-generate a unique name.
 * `name_prefix` - Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.
 * `description` - Description of the launch template.
 * `block_device_mappings` - Specify volumes to attach to the instance besides the volumes specified by the AMI.